edmund0207/poll-hub/README.md

 ## DESIGN
-Non-opertional features are included to provide the user with the entire scope of the project -[forgot password
+Non-opertional features are included to provide the user with the entire scope of the project
+  - [forgot password
-  -[floating action button
+  - [floating action button
-  -[G.E.S.A and biological science results button
+  - [G.E.S.A and biological science results button

 A few resources to get you started if this is your first Flutter project: